Vectorial phase retrieval in super-resolution polarization microscopy: Point-spread function of a dipolar source

-where $\mathbbm g$ is a $2\times 3$ matrix (see Supplement for explicit form) that includes the effect of the Fresnel coefficients for the interface and depends only on the normalized pupil coordinates at the BFP, $\bt u = (u_x, u_y)$ whose maximum value is limited by the NA through $\norm{\bt u}_\text{max} = \text{NA}/n_f$, $z_0$ is the distance of the dipole from the coverslip, and $k=2 \pi/\lambda$ with $\lambda$ being the wavelength of the emitted light.
-(Note that the definition of $\bt u$ differs from that in Ref.~\cite{alemancastaneda2022using} by a factor of $n_f$.)
-The use For simplicity, it was assumed that the source is centered at the optical axis.
+and $\mathbbm g$ is a $2\times 3$ matrix (see the SM Sec.
+SI for the explicit form) that includes the effect of the Fresnel coefficients for the interface and depends only on the normalized pupil coordinates at the BFP, $\bt u = (u_x, u_y)$ whose maximum value is limited by the NA through $\norm{\bt u}_\text{max} = \text{NA}/n_f$, and $k=2 \pi/\lambda$ with $\lambda$ being the wavelength of the emitted light.
+(Note that the definition of $\bt u$ differs from that in Ref.~\onlinecite{alemancastaneda2022using} by a factor of $n_f$.)
+For simplicity, it was assumed that the source is centered at the optical axis.
 The position of the focal plane $z_f$ shown in Fig.~\ref{fig:setup} requires specifying two parameters: $z_f = \Delta -\alpha |z_0|$, where $\alpha$ is a dimensionless parameter fixing the position chosen for the reference focal plane (RFP) and $\Delta$ the position of the focal plane with respect to the RFP.
-The parameter $\alpha$ is generally taken to be the one producing the best focus when $\Delta=0$, although its definition is not unique.
-As detailed in the Supplement, minimizing the root-mean-square spot size with fourth-order corrections for the wavefront difference between the SAF and defocus produces the simple expression
+The parameter $\alpha$ is generally taken to be the one producing the best focus when $\Delta=0$, although its definition is not unique (one option being the one that minimizes the wavefront error\cite{Stallinga:2005}).
+As detailed in the SM, minimizing the root-mean-square (rms) spot size with fourth-order corrections for the wavefront difference between the SAF and defocus produces the simple expression

 with $n_r = n_f/n_i$, which gives satisfactory results for both water/oil ($n_r=1.1391$) and air/oil ($n_r=1.515$) interfaces.
 This value is taken as the default in this work, but it can be changed to match other experimental configurations.
+In the SM Sec.
+SII we include other possible criteria for defining the best focus plane in our scenario: index matching between the objective immersion liquid and the coverslip.
+For situations in which this is not the case so that the coverslip has to be considered as a parallel slab of a finite thickness, expressions for the best focal plane can be found in Ref.~\onlinecite{Stallinga:2005}.